ANCHOR 2 OF 8

 I am more than my decline.

 Aging has a way of narrowing the frame.
 A career winds down.
 A driver's license gets surrendered.
-The body asks for more help than it used to, and the world around the aging person begins to respond differently, with more assistance, more concern, more careful management.
+The body asks for more help than it used to, and the people around the aging person respond with more assistance, more management, more careful attention to what can and cannot be done.
 All of this is well-intentioned.
-And yet, beneath it, something quietly painful can take root: the sense that one has become their limitations.
-That the person they used to be has been replaced, slowly but surely, by a patient.
-A recipient.
-A set of needs to be managed.
+And yet beneath it, something quietly painful can take hold: the sense that a person has become their limitations.
+That the self they spent a lifetime building has been quietly replaced by a patient, a set of needs, a problem to be organized around.

-This is not about pretending that things have not changed.
-It is not toxic positivity or willful blindness to what is real and difficult.
-It is about holding both things at once: the truth of what is changing, and the truth of who remains.
-A person can be navigating significant physical decline and still be, in their essence, exactly who they have always been.
-Your capacity to see that, and to reflect it back, is one of the most powerful things you can offer.
+This anchor does not ask you to pretend that things have not changed.
+It asks you to hold two things at once: the truth of what is changing, and the truth of who remains.
+A person can be navigating real and significant physical decline and still be, in their essential self, exactly who they have always been.
+The humor.
+The stubbornness.
+The particular way they listen when someone they love is struggling.
+These things do not require a healthy body to exist.
+They require someone who still sees them.

 What This Anchor Might Unlock

-• A change in your own experience of caregiving, as the relationship begins to feel less like management and more like relationship.
+• A shift in your own experience of caregiving, from task-oriented to genuinely relational.

 A Reflection to Sit With

-Think about the person your loved one was at the height of their life, at their most themselves, in their element, doing what they did best.
-Hold that image clearly for a moment.
-Now ask yourself: how much of that person is still present, even now?
+Think about your loved one at their most themselves, doing something they were good at, being who they most naturally were.
+How much of that person is still present, even now?
 And when was the last time you let them know you still see it?

 Explore All Eight Anchors